guidebooks/store/README.md

-# store
+# The Guidebook Store

-The home for importable Guidebooks
+The home for importable Guidebooks.